devSchacht/essential-image-optimization/app/partials/book.md

 Some browsers advertise support for image formats via the Accept request header.
 This can be used to conditionally serve formats: e.g lossy [WebP](https://developers.google.com/speed/webp/) for Blink-based browsers like Chrome and fallbacks like JPEG/PNG for other browsers.

 There's always more you can do.
 Tools exists to generate and serve `srcset` breakpoints.
-Resource selection can be automated in Blink-based browsers with [client-hints](https://developers.google.com/web/updates/2015/09/automating-resource-selection-with-client-hints) and you can ship fewer bytes to users who opted into "data savings" in the browser using the [Save-Data](https://developers.google.com/web/updates/2016/02/save-data) hint.
+Resource selection can be automated in Blink-based browsers with [client-hints](https://developers.google.com/web/updates/2015/09/automating-resource-selection-with-client-hints) and you can ship fewer bytes to users who opted into "data savings" in-browser by heeding the [Save-Data](https://developers.google.com/web/updates/2016/02/save-data) hint.

 The smaller in file-size you can make your images, the better a network experience you can offer your users - especially on mobile.
 In this write-up, we'll look at ways to reduce image size through modern compression techniques with minimal impact to quality.